Scaled Agile Framework (SAFe)

-Because one of the limitations of standard agile methodologies is that they are designed to operate primarily at a team level, scaled agile has seen a recent boom in popularity.
-This is because it uses several core values and principles to align cross-functional teams throughout a large organization, and is therefore more appealing to larger companies.
+Because one of the limitations of standard agile methodologies is that they are designed to primarily operate at a team level, the scaled agile framework has seen a recent boom in popularity.
+It uses several core values and principles to align cross-functional teams throughout a large organization, making it more appealing to larger organizations.
 However, it does this without losing the key benefits of agile methodologies such as speed and focus on customer feedback.
-Keep reading to learn more...

 As the name implies, the primary difference between our traditional agile methodologies and this scaled agile framework is the size of the organization that each was designed for.
-Agile was largely designed with relatively small teams working on a specific project, while scaled agile is designed with enterprise-level organizations in mind.
+Agile was largely developed for relatively small teams working on a specific project.
+Scaled agile framework is engineered with enterprise-level organizations in mind, mititgating some of the challenges that are inherent to larger teams.
+Its guidance includes documentation and responsibilities for specific roles, recommendations for planning and managing deliverables, core values to abide by, and more.

 When it comes to the foundation of scaled agile, it’s built on four core values.
 Everything within the framework comes back to alignment, built-in quality, transparency, and program execution: